ICS Advisory

 • Restrict physical access to prevent untrusted devices LAN to which the affected product connects.

 • Avoid uploading/downloading files directly using FTP, and use the EtherNet/IP configuration tool.
-Do not open the downloaded file with anything other than the EtherNet/IP configuration tool.
+Also, do not open the downloaded file with anything other than the EtherNet/IP configuration tool.

 CISA recommends users take defensive measures to minimize the risk of exploitation of these vulnerabilities.
 CISA reminds organizations to perform proper impact analysis and risk assessment prior to deploying defensive measures.

-Additional mitigation guidance and recommended practices are publicly available on the ICS webpage at cisa.gov/ics in the technical information paper, ICS-TIP-12-146-01B--Targeted Cyber Intrusion Detection and Mitigation Strategies.
+CISA encourages organizations to implement recommended cybersecurity strategies for proactive defense of ICS assets.
+Additional mitigation guidance and recommended practices are publicly available on the ICS webpage at cisa.gov in the technical information paper, ICS-TIP-12-146-01B--Targeted Cyber Intrusion Detection and Mitigation Strategies.

 Organizations observing suspected malicious activity should follow established internal procedures and report findings to CISA for tracking and correlation against other incidents.